Sensirion/myAmbienceManual/docs/README.md

 ### Do-it-yourself Demonstrators
 ![Do it yourself](images/esp_based.png ":size=30%")

-You can create your own demonstrators and connect them to myAmbience!
+You can create your own demonstrators and connect them to MyAmbience!
 Learn how to create your own on [our Github page](https://github.com/Sensirion/arduino-ble-gadget)!

 # Getting Started

-## Download myAmbience for your OS
+## Download MyAmbience for your OS

 ### Apple iOS:
 You can download the iOS MyAmbience app through the oficial Apple App Store through the following link or QR code: